phanimoo/Python-Course/README.md

 ```

 ![Visualization of Skills with the Highest Median Salaries And Highest Demand](Python_Data_Project/Images/skills_demand_salary.png)
-*Bar charts showing the top highest paid technical skills (top) as well as the top most requested skills in job postings (bottom) in the US across Data Analysts, Data Scientists and Data Engineers*
+<br>*Bar charts showing the top highest paid technical skills (top) as well as the top most requested skills in job postings (bottom) in the US across Data Analysts, Data Scientists and Data Engineers*

-### Insights
+### Insights into Top Median Salaries and Demand for Entry-Level Data Roles

 #### Key Observations: